lenn0n/devGuide/devops/jenkins-starter.md

 Specify the following:
 - Remote root directory : /home/jenkins/agent
+-
 - Launch method : Launch agent by connecting to controller
 - Save it.

 Finally there will be a guide that you need to run in order to provision your agents.
 Just run it in your local or remote.
 You can also use the Launch method: SSH.
 Just create a key-pair in your machine and put it in the credentials.
+- Login to Virtual Machine
+- Generate key-pair: ssh-keygen
+- Goto ~/.ssh
+- Edit auhorized_keys using VIM and insert the private key (with no .pub ext) at the end of file.

+Paste the id_rsa.pub value at the Jenkins SSH credentials.
+For username, use the current one that created the key.

 Now you have successfully created an agent, here's how you can use it: